How Many Internal Links Per Post?

 Are Internal links considered Backlinks?

-No, internal links remain within your website’s domain and do not originate from external sources.
-Backlinks, conversely, are external links pointing to your domain.
+No, internal links still link back to pages within an existing website’s domain and are therefore not seen as backlinks.
+Backlinks, in contrast, are external links to a website’s domain.

 Khizer Tariq<span class="bp-verified-badge"></span>